geofileops/geobenchmark/README.md

 2. IO: performance to read/write vector geo files
 3. Zonalstats: compare performance to calculate zonal stats

+To run the benchmarks, you can:
+- clone this repository
+- use the environment.yml file to create a conda environment with the necessary dependencies like this: `conda env create -f environment.yml`
+- run one of the `run_benchmarks_... .py` files

 ## Vector ops

 The benchmarks included always follow the following usage scenario: